prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

 We will obtain a histogram with distances for *LYS11* residue and information about other contact residues for this particular residue.

-We can also give residue name and number and func:`.calcDistribution` will display contact residues for which we can display a histogram.
+We can also give residue name and number and :func:`.calcDistribution` will display contact residues for which we can display a histogram.

 .. ipython:: python